Law of Cyprus: Rent Control Courts

 Finally, the Rent Control Courts have jurisdiction over leases, matters regarding recovery of possession of controlled rented property and the determination of fair rent, as well as any other incidental matter.
 Each Rent Control Court (of which there are currently two, one for Larnaca and Nicosia and another for Limassol and Paphos) is composed of a President, who is a member of the Judiciary, and two lay members nominated by the tenants and landlords associations.
 The lay members have a purely consultative role.

 Administrative Court

 Administrative law in Cyprus has its foundations in Article 146 of the Constitution, which allows for the judicial review of executable administrative acts.
 Until recently, the competence of judicial review has been reserved for the exclusive jurisdiction of the Supreme Court.
 In 2015 a new law was passed instituting an Administrative Court to be composed by five judges.
-This will function as the first instance administrative Court.
+The Court functions as a first instance administrative court.

+Reform

+A sweeping modification of the national Civil Procedure Rules was approved by the Supreme Court of Cyprus on 19 May 2021, marking the end of an extensive period of cooperative effort involving law specialists, judges, and attorneys.
+This reform promises to significantly enhance the operational effectiveness of the Cyprus legal system, as well as dispute management and resolution procedures.
+The new Civil Procedure Rules are expected to be implemented in September 2023.

+The previous Civil Procedure Rules, implemented in the 1950s, had been subjected to several unsuccessful revision attempts.
+Nevertheless, with the assistance of the European Commission, the Supreme Court successfully constituted a Rules Committee.
+The committee, composed of judges, attorneys, and a registrar, was directed by Mrs. Persefoni Panayi, the present President of the Supreme Court.
+In collaboration with a group of experts led by Lord Dyson, the committee drafted the new rules.
+These were subsequently translated into Greek and scrutinised by the committee for their practicality and feasibility.

+The suggested rules encompass a broad variety of legal fields, including the institution of new courts and the modernisation of the Admiralty, Commercial Court, and Appeals rules.
+A public consultation was conducted throughout the revision process, during which opinions from legal professionals and the general public were considered and incorporated.